-- 928 An application of safety requirements that is commensurate with the characteristics of the facilities and - activities or the source and with the magnitude and likelihood of the exposures.
+An application of safety requirements that is commensurate with the characteristics of the facilities and activities or the source and with the magnitude and likelihood of the exposures.

-930 Health authority
+Health authority

-- 931 A governmental authority (at the national, state or local level) that is responsible for policies and - 932 interventions, including the development of standards and the provision of guidance, for maintaining or - 933 improving human health, and that has the legal power of enforcing such policies and interventions.
+A governmental authority (at the national, state or local level) that is responsible for policies and interventions, including the development of standards and the provision of guidance, for maintaining or improving human health, and that has the legal power of enforcing such policies and interventions.

-934 Health professional
+Health professional

-- 935 An individual who has been formally recognised through appropriate national procedures to practice a - 936 profession related to health (e.g. medicine, podiatry, nursing, medical physics, medical radiation - 937 technology, radiopharmacy, occupational health).
+An individual who has been formally recognised by the relevant jurisdiction to practise a profession related to health (e.g. medicine, podiatry, nursing, medical physics, medical radiation practice, radiopharmacy, occupational health).

+Human Research Ethics Committee

+A committee that advises an institution or organisation regarding ethical approval for research projects and is constituted in accordance with, and acting in compliance with, the National Statement on Ethical Conduct in Research Involving Humans (NHMRC 2007), as amended from time to time.

+Ionising radiation

+For the purposes of radiation protection, radiation capable of producing ion pairs in biological material(s).

+Justification

+For a planned exposure situation, the process of determining whether a practice is, overall, beneficial; i.e. whether the expected benefits to individuals and to society from introducing or continuing the practice outweigh the harm (including radiation detriment) resulting from the practice.

+Medical exposure

+Ionising radiation exposure received by patients as part of their own medical diagnosis (diagnostic exposure) or treatment (therapeutic exposure); by persons, other than those occupationally exposed, knowingly, while voluntarily helping in the support and comfort of patients; and by volunteers in a program of biomedical research involving their exposure.

+Medical physicist

-938 Human research ethics committee 939 A committee which advises an institution or organisation regarding ethical approval for research projects 940 which is constituted in accordance with, and acting in compliance with, the National Statement on Ethical Conduct in Research Involving Humans (NHMRC 2007), as amended from time to time.
-941 942 Ionising radiation 943 For the purposes of radiation protection, radiation capable of producing ion pairs in biological material(s).
-Justification 944 945 For a planned exposure situation, the process of determining whether a practice is, overall, beneficial; i.e. whether the expected benefits to individuals and to society from introducing or continuing the practice 946 outweigh the harm (including radiation detriment) resulting from the practice.
-947 948 Medical exposure 949 Ionising radiation exposure received by patients as part of their own medical diagnosis (diagnostic 950 exposure) or treatment (therapeutic exposure); by persons, other than those occupationally exposed, 951 knowingly, while voluntarily helping in the support and comfort of patients; and by volunteers in a program of biomedical research involving their exposure.
-952 Medical physicist 953 954 A health professional with education and training in the concepts and techniques of applying physics in 955 medicine and competent to practice independently in one or more of the sub-fields of medical physics or a 956 person who has been recognised by the relevant regulatory authority as being able to perform the 957 dosimetric calculations, radiation measurements and monitoring relevant to the person's area of expertise.
-958 Medical radiation facility A facility in which radiological procedures are performed.
-959 960 Medical radiation technologist A health professional, with education and training in medical radiation technology, competent to perform 961 962 radiological procedures, on authorisation from the radiological medical practitioner, in one or more of the 963 specialties of medical radiation technology.
-964 Medical radiological equipment 965 Radiological equipment used in medical radiation facilities to perform radiological procedures that either delivers an exposure of an individual or directly controls or influences the extent of such exposure.
-The 966 term applies to irradiating apparatus, such as X ray machines or medical linear accelerators; to devices containing sealed sources, such as 60Co teletherapy units; to devices used in medical imaging to capture images, such as gamma cameras, image intensifiers or flat panel detectors, and to hybrid systems such as positron emission tomography-computed tomography scanners.
+A generic term for a health professional with education and training in the concepts and techniques of applying physics in medicine and competent to practise independently in one or more of the sub-fields of medical physics who has been recognised by the relevant regulatory authority as being able to perform the dosimetric calculations, radiation measurements and monitoring relevant to the person's area of expertise.

+Medical radiation facility

+A facility in which radiological procedures are performed.

+Medical radiological equipment

+Radiological equipment used in medical radiation facilities to perform radiological procedures that either delivers an exposure of an individual or directly controls or influences the extent of such exposure.
+The term applies to irradiating apparatus, such as X-ray machines or medical linear accelerators; to devices containing sealed sources, such as 60Co teletherapy units; to devices used in medical imaging to capture images, such as gamma cameras, image intensifiers or flat panel detectors, and to hybrid systems such as positron emission tomography-computed tomography scanners.

-971 Occupational exposure
+Occupational exposure

-972 Exposure of workers received in the course of their work.
+Exposure of workers received in the course of their work.